JazzMaster/LazGFX/README.md

 			(You will need XCode 6.1, "Yo-sem-i-te" is assumed.)

 We need to setup FPC and the LCL now.
 This is a process.

+Sin(windows):

+        Install Freepascal/Lazarus and build the main unit on the command-line.

+For C apps/OGL demos:

+        Setup is similar to OSX

+        Install MSVC
+        Move the files somewhere nice.

+I will have a project file (or two) for you,soon.

 #### Can I have a IDE??